alexcelea/UGCVidGen-custom/README.md

 - If audio issues occur, check that ffmpeg is properly installed
 - AI-generated videos may be short but will be looped to match TTS duration
 - For story videos, keep stories concise for better readability
+- Organize background videos by theme for better story-background matching
+- Use the `./storygen` shortcut for quick generation of story videos

 ## License